 - Interns must be between the ages of 18 and 26 to participate in our program.

-- Interns must have a documented learning disability or ADHD.
+- Interns must have a documented learning disability or ADHD or autism.

 - Interns must possess a high school diploma and have the cognitive ability to continue onto postsecondary education.